All Hallows-on-the-Wall: History

 All Hallows was damaged during the Second World War but was restored in the early 1960s.
 It is a guild church associated with the Worshipful Company of Carpenters, which has held its annual elections in the church for over 600 years.
 Until 1994, it was the headquarters of the Council for the Care of Churches.
 On 14 December 1994 the Council for the Care of Churches and the Cathedrals Fabric Commission for England moved out of All Hallows, leaving the church empty for two and a half years.
 Then in April 1997 the London and South East Team of Christian Aid were given use of the building and Garth Hewitt, the Team Leader, was appointed Guild Vicar and licensed by the Bishop of London on 18 June 1997.
 All Hallows went on to become the centre of a thriving community for Christian Aid and its supporters, becoming a centre for issues of Justice, Development and Peace.
 Under the wing of Christian Aid other organisations have been based at All Hallows, including the Community Fundraising Unit of Christian Aid, the Amos Trust (a small charity with a commitment to justice issues), The Time of Our Lives (the archbishop of Canterbury's Millennium youth event organised from the crypt of All Hallows), and Greenbelt festivals (an arts festival with a Christian viewpoint and a partner of Christian Aid).
+Under Archpriest Michael Harper, the English-speaking Antiochian Orthodox congregation temporarily worshipped on Sunday mornings and during Holy Week evening services from 1997 for about 18 months.

 The church was designated a Grade I listed building on 4 January 1950.